Skip to main content

 Net Investment Income Tax (NIIT)

-The Net Investment Income Tax, also called the Medicare surtax on investment income, is an additional 3.8% tax that applies to the lesser of your net investment income or the amount by which your modified adjusted gross income (MAGI) exceeds the threshold.
+Think of the NIIT as a Medicare-related surcharge on your investment earnings.
+It's 3.8%, and it applies to whichever is smaller: your net investment income or the amount your modified adjusted gross income (MAGI) exceeds the threshold.

 Frequently Asked Questions